Revival of Distinguished 1954 Classic Film

 Please consider helping spread the Word to family and friends worldwide that this new FREE Christian film streaming website now exists.
 Fans of classic movies and Bible history are sure to find the films at Christian Movie Classics especially appealing.
 The content remains engaging and inspiring and the films richly deserve to be restored, preserved and made widely accessible.

 Watch the 5-minute intro to the CHRISTIAN MOVIE CLASSICS (CMC) site here.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!